scottluskcis/azure-logging-monitor/README.md

 * You will need to create a [Service Connection](https://docs.microsoft.com/en-us/azure/devops/pipelines/library/connect-to-azure?view=azure-devops).
 This Service Connection is referenced in the [azure-pipelines.yml](azure-pipelines.yml) file in the `subscription` variable.
 * Additionally you will need to create a pipeline variable named `appServiceName` with the value that corresponds to what was specified in `azure-deploy.parameters.local.json` file
 * You may need to also authorize your Service Connection to have access to the Resource Group that contains the [provisioned resources](#provision-azure-resources)

+## Simple Example using Logging

+The first and simplest example of logging is to use the [LoggingAPI] project which is a really simple example to quickly get a log message into AppInsights.